-Builder design pattern helps us to build an object in a more simpler and readable way.
-Builder design pattern follows two simple rules as mentioned below.
+The builder design pattern helps us to build an object in a more simpler and readable way.
+The builder design pattern follows two simple rules as mentioned below.

 - Separate the original class representation and its construction methods.

-- returns the instance of class in the final step
+- returns the instance of the class in the final step

 Think about the class say Person having ten or more properties, imaging its constructor design when you need to create an instance of the class Person.
 Its constructor will take ten or more arguments, it will be hard to manage these many arguments as a single function or constructor and eventually, you will lose the readability of code. checkout the below example.